adamburkegh/spd_we/README.md

 The test scaffold entry point is `ModelRunner.java`.

+'PPTEstimateRunner.java' is a simple tool for applying estimated weights to process tree models, so long as the original discovery algorithm output a process tree.

 The reporting entry point is `SPNDiscoverReporter.java`.

 Some scripts for running on Windows and Unix are in `scripts/`.